Lecturer

 A respected musicologist once described The Beatles as "One of the most transformative entities of 20th century music" and claimed that they changed the course of popular music forever.
 Can that possibly be true?
 Were they really so much more than just four "mop tops"?

-In this lecture I don't speak about their general history.
+In this lecture we don't speak about their general history.
 Everyone knows they came from Liverpool and wore long hair.
-Instead, I speak about some components of their work that often go unnoticed, but are instrumental in the effect their music has on us all.
-The spices. l speak about the specifics of how they changed the pop music landscape forever.
-I speak about the glass ceilings they shattered.
-I point out the subtleties that are often overlooked.
-I tell stories about how they came to do some of the things they did.
-In short, I illustrate why they were pioneers of music.
+Instead, we'll look at some components of their work that often go unnoticed, but are instrumental in the effect their music has on us all.
+The 'spices' of their recipes and the specifics of how they changed the pop music landscape forever, with some behind the scenes stories.
+In short, why they were pioneers of music.

 "BACK TO BACH"

 In this class we'll listen to some of the remarkable works he left us and learn why they were so remarkable.
-Included in the discussion will be his Unaccompanied 'Cello Suites, fugues, and Brandenburg Concertos.
 You will be moved, and when we're done, you'll understand why his complete works included in the payload of that space ship would have, indeed, been bragging!

 "LEARNING LUDWIG"

 The year 2020 marked the 250th anniversary of Ludwig Van Beethoven's birth, and there were celebrations world-wide.
-This colossus of music took the aural world that he was born into, mastered it, and then shouted, "OK, everyone, follow me!" and led the way to a new era.
+This colossus of music took the aural world that he was born into, mastered it, and then shouted, "OK, everyone, follow me!" as he led the way to a new era.

 In this presentation about the Maestro, we'll talk about and listen to some of his great works.
-But we'll also explore the person and the experiences behind the genius - his upbringing, his love/hate of the metronome, what event caused him to give greater depth (pardon the pun) and import to his bass lines, how disturbing his frustration with his deafness really was, and his influence on the musical world around him.
+But we'll also explore the person and the experiences behind the genius - his upbringing, his adult life, what event caused him to give greater depth (pardon the pun) and import to his bass lines, how disturbing his frustration with his deafness really was, and his influence on the musical world around him, then and forever.

 "JAZZ, AN AMERICAN ART"